Disclaimer: I do not claim to own anything that Anne McCaffrey has written. I own my own ideas and my own characters.

 This was a dream; she knew it was a dream, so why couldn't she make herself talk?

-The sound of something shattering broke Angie's train of thought and she moved towards the spot where she heard the noise.
+The sound of something shattering broke Angie's train of thought and she moved towards the spot where she had heard the noise.
 The trees thinned and Angie stepped through a veil of vines.
 Angie felt something fall next to her and she heard the shattering sound again.

 Angie turned the crystal around in her fingers and then dropped it.
 Just as she suspected, it shattered when it hit the ground.
 She looked up and took note that the clouds were a variety of colors from pink to green to blue and white.
 Angie stood there watching the clouds as the crystal rain drops fell and shattered against the ground.